All your holiday planning needs in one place, letting you book direct and benefit from official online rates

 Sant Llorenç des Cardassar is an ideal place to find accommodation if you need a romantic getaway in the countryside, in beautiful peaceful surroundings.
 Here are some beautiful country houses that have been transformed into wonderful accommodations with modern facilities, which give them a touch of luxury.

-The history of Sant Llorenc goes back to ancient times, about 1,100 BC when the first settlers began the human occupation of these lands.
+Sant Llorenc is rich in history, which goes back to ancient times, about 1,100 BC, when the first settlers began the human occupation of these lands.
+At lot has happened from the Bronze Age to modern day well-developed tourism mecca.
+But one thing hasn’t changed; the fantastic landscapes.

 Every Thursday from 8 in the morning, the weekly market is held in the Plaça de l’Esglesia (church square) in Sant Llorenç.
 The market of Sant Llorenç claims to be unique due to the broad selection of local products mixed with a vast series of socio-cultural activities to enjoy at the market.